By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 was chosen the data structure needed to be a queue which also allows the last accessed element to be reaccessed quickly.

-This meant that the data structure has to support random access or have a ListIterator
+This meant that the data structure has to support random access or have a ListIterator.
+Unfortunately, Java’s default

-.
-While this is potentially slower than an ArrayDeque
+LinkedList already provides a ListIterator.
+While this is potentially slower than an ArrayDeque with random access,

 Also, it is highly unlikely that users would need to see their entered commands beyond a certain point.